 Campaign optimisation is a good example.
 An agent that monitors campaign performance, identifies underperforming ad sets, generates hypotheses about why they are underperforming, tests those hypotheses against historical data, and recommends specific bid and budget changes — this is agent territory.
 The sequence is not fixed.
 The decisions depend on what the agent finds.

-Starting Small: The Automation Audit
+Starting With an Automation Audit

 The Codenovai Automation Practice